ImmoweltGroup/create-react-microservice/packages/create-react-microservice-scaffold/src/docs/introduction/Structure.md

 ## Structure of the Mono-Repo
 The scaffolds structure is pretty simple.
 It's based on the mono-repo principle which enhances the code-sharing capabilities of you and your teams while reducing the maintenance overhead in doing so.
 In a nutshell a mono-repo is a collection of independent packages, in our case `npm` packages.
 Feel free to [read more about mono-repos in detail over at the Lerna.js README.md](https://github.com/lerna/lerna/#about)! :-)

 We use Lerna as the tool of choice for orchestrating all packages with one exception.
-The setup is done via [yarn's workspace feature](https://yarnpkg.com/en/docs/workspaces) since it was more reliable and performant as well as a custom node script until [#4219](https://github.com/yarnpkg/yarn/issues/4219) is implemented.
+The setup is done via [yarn's workspace feature](https://yarnpkg.com/en/docs/workspaces) since it was more reliable and performant.

-All packages are located in the `packages/` folder and they include their own `package.json` and configuration files.
+All packages are located in the `packages/` folder, they include their own `package.json` and additional configuration files.
 This makes it a no-brainer to extract packages and make the code available for other teams in your company.
+The mono-repo is structured as follows.

 ```
 build/                // Configuration files for external tools, e.g. deployments / integration tests.